yoursweater/reviews/reviews/README.md

 then

-`aws s3 sync build/ s3://restaurant-reviews1294`
+`aws s3 sync build/ s3://restaurant-reviews1294 --profile daneversen`

 ### How to update the Lambda functions